teddybear082/godot_open_target_shooter/README.md

 You can theoretically double wield weapons but there will be bugs with that as the original game was intended for the player to hold just one weapon at once.

 Toggle crouch by clicking your right thumb stick, jump by clicking your left thumb stick.

+If you feel you need to be a bit taller or that your full body avatar looks crouched, open your gun hand radial menu and select the Godot icon to toggle the height adjustment.